+Our proposal is focused on the case of a small and fixed training sample size, but the amount of the unlabelled data goes to infinity (see Figure \ref{ilustracion}).
+We provide a simple algorithm to classify the unlabelled data, which has a resemblance to Yarowski's formulation.
+We prove that, under some natural and necessary conditions (some of them are in terms of well--known geometric constraints on the support of $p(x)$ coming from stochastic geometry), our method performs as good as the theoretical (unknown) best rule, with probability one, asymptotically in $l$.
+These conditions are discussed in Section \ref{assump} where we argue that most of them seems to be necessary.

+The algorithm is of the ``self-training'' type; this means that at every step a point from the unlabelled set is labelled using the training sample built up to that step, and incorporated into the training sample.
+In this way the training sample increases from one step to the next.
+A simplified, computationally more efficient alternative algorithm is also provided in Section \ref{faster}.

-This paper is organized as follows: Section \ref{notation} introduces the basic notation and the set-up necessary to read the rest of the paper.
-Section \ref{thrule} proves that the theoretical (unknown) best rule to classify the unlabeled sample is to use the Bayes rule.
-In Section \ref{alg} we introduce the algorithm and prove that all the unlabeled data are classified.
-Section \ref{seccons} proves that, as the number of unlabeled data grows to infinity, the algorithm performs as good as Bayes rule.
+This paper is organized as follows: Section \ref{notation} introduces the basic notation and the set-up necessary to read the rest of the article.
+Section \ref{thrule} proves that the Bayes rule is the best one to classify the unlabelled sample.
+In Section \ref{alg} we introduce the algorithm and prove that all the unlabelled data are classified.
+Section \ref{seccons} proves that, as the number of unlabelled data grows to infinity, the algorithm performs as good as Bayes rule.
 In Section \ref{faster} we introduce a simplified and faster algorithm.
 Section \ref{sim} analyses two examples using simulated data, and a third one based on a real data set.
 Lastly, Section \ref{assump} discusses the hypotheses.
 The proofs are included in Appendixes A and B.